Tetra HTTP Relay Agent Installation Guide (v1.0.x)

 • $API_TARGET: The base URL for your TetraScience deployment.
 If not known, ask your TetraScience Customer Success Manager (CSM).

-4. Collect the following optional runtime parameters to configure your agent:
+4. Collect the following optional runtime parameters to configure your Agent:

 • $SECURE_COMMAND_KEY: The encryption key used to decrypt secure commands.
 Deployments that use Tetra Data Pipelines to send secure commands to the HTTP Relay Agent will save this as a Shared Secret in the TDP.
 This secret allows the Agent to parse the associated TetraScience.Connector.http.Request.V2 commands.
 Agents without the $SECURE_COMMAND_KEY will mark incoming TetraScience.Connector.http.Request.V2 commands as failed.
 For more information, see the Tetra HTTP Relay Agent User Guide (v1.0.x).